Dingpx/dingpx.github.io/_pages/about.md

 <h2 id='news'>News</h2>

+* **[Jan 28, 2025]** Two papers “MoRE : Unlocking Scalability in Reinforcement Learning for Quadruped Vision-Language-Action Models”, "QUART-Online: Latency-Free Large Multimodal Language Model for Quadruped Robot Learning" got accepted for ICRA 2025.

-* **[July 2, 2024]** Two papers “VLAS: Vision-Language-Action Model with Speech Instructions for Customized Robot Manipulation”, "GEVRM: Goal-Expressive Video Generation Model For Robust Visual Manipulation" got accepted for ICLR 2025.
+* **[Jan 23, 2025]** Two papers “VLAS: Vision-Language-Action Model with Speech Instructions for Customized Robot Manipulation”, "GEVRM: Goal-Expressive Video Generation Model For Robust Visual Manipulation" got accepted for ICLR 2025.

 * **[Dec 25, 2024]** I lead the team to launch Quart-online, a novel latency-free quadruped multimodal large language model, designed to enhance inference efficiency without degrading the performance of the multimodal large language model.
 With the implementation of action chunk discretization, QUART-Online enhances the existing MLLM system, which was previously operating at a low frequency, enabling more precise actions to be executed in real-time at a frequency of 50Hz.